pkmn/dmg/TESTING.md

    argument to `generate-test` or don't pass in a backend) or `@smogon/calc` (by using `calc` as the first positional argument to `generate-test`).
 2. Describe the testing scenario as minimally as possible and pass it to `generate-test`.
-3. Copy the output of `generate-test` into the approriate file in `src/test/mechanics/` and rename the test from `'TODO'` to something more informative.
+3. Copy the output of `generate-test` into the appropriate file in `src/test/mechanics/` and rename the test from `'TODO'` to something more informative.
 4. **VERIFY THAT THE OUTPUT OF `generate-test` IS CORRECT** - `generate-test` is **not** perfect, and neither are the backends.
 Blindly copying `generate-test` output and expecting it to work